Iterated filtering

-We now present an analogue to Theorem~\ref{th:1} in which the filtering means and prediction variances are replaced by their Monte~Carlo counterparts.
-A proof of this result is given in Section~\ref{sec:proof2}.
-The stochasticity in Theorem~\ref{th:1} is due to Monte~Carlo variability, conditional on the data $y_{1:N}$, and we write $\EMC$ and $\VarMC$ to denote Monte~Carlo means and variances.
-The Monte~Carlo random variables required to implement Algorithm~\ref{alg:pf} are presumed to be drawn independently each time the algorithm is evaluated. \begin{theorem} Let $\{\sigma_m\}$, $\{\tau_m\}$ and $\{J_m\}$ be positive sequences with $\tau_m\to 0$, $\sigma_m \tau^{-1}_m\to 0$ and $\tau_m J_m\to\infty$.
-Define $\widetilde \theta^\filter_{n,m}=\widetilde \theta^\filter_n(\theta,\sigma_m,J_m)$ and $\widetilde V^\predict_{n,m}=\widetilde V^\predict_{n,m}(\theta,\sigma_m,J_m)$ via (\ref{predmv:mc}).
-Supposing conditions (\condition{\thA}{1}--\condition{\thA}{\ref{A:last}}), with convergence being uniform for $\theta$ in compact sets. \end{theorem} Theorem~\ref{th:2} suggests that a Monte~Carlo method which leans on Theorem~\ref{th:1} will require a sequence of Monte~Carlo sample sizes, $J_m$, which increases faster than $\tau_m^{-1}$.
-Otherwise, the Monte~Carlo bias in estimating $\theta^\filter_n-\theta^\filter_{n-1}$, which is of order $\tau_m/J_m$, will eventually dominate the information in $\theta^\filter_n-\theta^\filter_{n-1}$ about $\nabla\loglik(\theta)$, which is of order $\tau_m^2$.
-Even with $\tau_m J_m\to\infty$, we see from (\ref{eq:T2b}) that the estimated derivative in (\ref{eq:T2a}) may have increasing Monte~Carlo variability as $m\to\infty$.
-This trade-off between bias and variance is to be expected in any Monte~Carlo numerical derivative, a classic example being the Kiefer-Wolfowitz algorithm \citep{kiefer52,spall03}.
-Algorithms which are designed to balance such trade-offs have been extensively studied under the label of {\em stochastic approximation} \citep{kushner03,spall03}.
+In practice, a reduction in Monte Carlo variability is possible by modifying (\ref{predmvmc}) to estimate ${\theta}^\filter_n$ and $V^\predict_n$ from weighted particles prior to resampling [\citet{chopin04}].
+We now present, as Theorem~\ref{th2}, an analogue to Theorem~\ref{th1} in which the filtering means and prediction variances are replaced by their Monte Carlo counterparts.
+The stochasticity in Theorem~\ref{th2} is due to Monte Carlo variability, conditional on the data $\data_{1\dvtx N}$, and we write $\EMC $ and $\VarMC$ to denote Monte Carlo means and variances.
+The Monte Carlo random variables required to implement Algorithm~\ref{algpf} are presumed to be drawn independently each time the algorithm is evaluated.
+To control the Monte Carlo bias and variance, we assume: \begin{longlist} \item[(A5)]\hypertarget{A:fbound} For each $n$ and any compact set $\kE\subset\R^\dimtheta$,